Want to Sponsor a Holiday?

-Eat Flexitarian Day, celebrated on June 10, is a day for people everywhere to try the incredibly delicious world of plant-based food.
-By adopting a flexitarian lifestyle, you can enjoy the best of both worlds — plants and meat — while continuing to eat the foods you love and discovering new, savory, and satisfying alternatives that leave you feeling like your best, balanced self.
+Eat Flexitarian Day, celebrated on June 9, is a day for people everywhere to try the incredibly delicious world of plant-based food.
+By adopting a flexitarian lifestyle, you can enjoy the best of both worlds—plants and meat—while continuing to eat the foods you love and discovering new, savory, and satisfying alternatives that leave you feeling like your best, balanced self.

 History of Eat Flexitarian Day

-An initiative from Planterra Foods — a plant-based protein startup located in Colorado — and OZO® Foods, the company’s first plant-based protein brand, Eat Flexitarian Day is dedicated to encouraging more plant-based protein into our diets without compromising on quality, taste, or convenience.
-While it can be difficult to find plant-based options that satisfy those savory cravings, OZO® has created the True Bite™ experience with its new plant-based chicken cutlets and shreds and plant-based bacon – all of which deliver a complete savory and delicious experience that will delight the senses from first sight to last bite.
+Eat Flexitarian Day is dedicated to encouraging more plant-based protein into our diets without compromising on quality, taste, or convenience.
+While it can be difficult to find plant-based options that satisfy those savory cravings, there is a wide range of plant-based products, all of which deliver a complete savory and delicious experience that will delight the senses from first sight to last bite.

-Whether you’re interested in exploring vegetarianism or simply want to introduce plant-based protein into your diet, the juicy, tender taste of plant-based protein, like OZO® products, will bring enjoyment and inspiration to your kitchen for a fresh, plant-based take on your favorite recipes.
+Whether you’re interested in exploring vegetarianism or simply want to introduce plant-based protein into your diet, the juicy, tender taste of plant-based protein will bring enjoyment and inspiration to your kitchen for a fresh, plant-based take on your favorite recipes.

 Eat Flexitarian Day timeline